 For more building information or service calls, contact the Ohio Service Center using the information in the top right box on this page.
 For general federal government information, call 1-800-FED-INFO.

 Parking and Public Transportation There are multiple public parking options in close proximity to the Metzenbaum Courthouse.
-Parking lots near the building charge from $5 to $13 per day.
+Parking lots near the building charge $5–$13 per day.

 The Greater Cleveland Regional Transit Authority provides public transportation throughout Cleveland and the surrounding suburbs.
-Bus stops are located just outside the courthouse on Superior Avenue and Rockwell Avenue.
+Bus stops are located just outside the courthouse on Superior and Rockwell avenues.
 Train stations are located a few blocks south of the courthouse at the Tower City Center.

 Building Amenities The Courthouse Conference Room on the fifth floor accommodates up to 25 people.
-For reservations, contact the Ohio Service Center using the contact information provided at the upper right of this page.
+For reservations, contact the Ohio Service Center using the contact information provided in the upper right box on this page.
 A vending area is located on the sixth floor.

 The building has been listed on the National Register of Historic Places since 1974.
-The public lobby still contains many original features including marble tile floors, marble wall panels, marble tiles on the vaulted ceiling, and chandeliers.
+The public lobby still contains many original features including chandeliers and marble-tiled floors, wall panels, and vaulted ceiling.